-This chapter provides detailed information about all the routines contained in the Turbo Graphix Toolbox.
-The first section gives an overview of the modular files that you'll need to include in your graphics application programs, along with a sample program.
-The following section defines and describes the constants and types used in the Turbo Graphix procedures, the third section provides a quick reference guide to Turbo Graphix routines, and the final section describes all the functions and procedures contained in the package.
+This chapter provides detailed information about all the routines contained in the Turbo Pascal Graphix Toolbox.
+The first section gives an overview of the modular units that you'll need to link into your graphics application programs, along with a sample program.
+The following section defines and describes the constants and types used in the Turbo Pascal Graphix procedures, the third section provides a quick reference guide to Turbo Pascal Graphix routines, and the final section describes all the functions and procedures contained in the package.

-Turbo Graphix Files
+Turbo Pascal Graphix Files

-Turbo Graphix Toolbox is supplied on the distribution disk as an assortment of Turbo Pascal source files that you will need to "include" in your application program.
-These files are organized as modules to allow you to choose only the files you need for compilation into your final program.
+Turbo Pascal Graphix Toolbox is supplied on the distribution disk as an assortment of Turbo Pascal units that you will need to "use" in your application program.
+These files are organized as modules to allow you to choose only the units you need for compilation into your final program.

-If your system is equipped with a Hercules or IBM graphics card, the Turbo Graphix distribution disk will contain some files that are specific to your graphics card or computer system.
-Such files are named by a filename with an extension (.HRC for Hercules, .IBM for IBM) that indicates the graphics card the file is designed for.
-For instance, there is a GRAPHIX.IBM file that contains procedures for drawing, loading, and storing IBM screens, and a GRAPHIX.HRC file that contains the same procedures for Hercules screens.
-You must copy the GRAPHIX file written for your hardware (supplied on the distribution disk) onto the GRAPHIX.SYS file.
-This is done by invoking the Turbo Graphix batch program, i.e., type tginst hgc or tginst ibm.
-Failure to do so may cause malfunctioning of Turbo Graphix programs.
+The Turbo Pascal Graphix distribution disk will contain some files that are specific to your graphics card or computer system.
+Such files are named by a filename with a .DVR extension.
+For example, GRAFCGA.DVR is the IBM Color Graphics Adapter device driver.
+You must copy the GRAFXXX.DVR file written for your hardware (supplied on the distribution disk) onto the GDRIVER.PAS file before you attempt to run a graphix toolbox program.
+This is done by invoking the Turbo

+Pascal Graphix batch program (see "Getting Started" in Chapter 2.)
+Failure to do so may cause malfunctioning of Turbo Pascal Graphix programs.

-Basic System Files
+Basic System Units

-The following files must be included in all Turbo Graphix applications, since they contain the global variable declarations, drawing primitives, and system routines that are necessary for drawing.
-The files must be included in the order given below.
+The following files must be used in all Turbo Pascal Graphix applications, since they contain the global variable declarations, drawing primitives, and system routines that are necessary for drawing.

-TYPEDEF.SYS Variable declarations for the Turbo Graphix Toolbox GRAPHIX.SYS Variables and routines for basic drawing, and for load- ing and storing screens KERNEL.SYS Primitives for control and initialization of the Turbo Graphix Toolbox
+GDRIVER.PAS Variables and routines for basic drawing, and for loading and storing screens GKERNEL.PAS Primitives for control and initialization of the Turbo Pascal Graphix Toolbox

-Supplemental System Files
+Supplemental System Units

 These files are necessary for applications that use windows, text, or error messages.
-The only file that you have to include yourself is the WINDOWS.SYS file; the other files listed here will be used by your application automatically if they are needed.
+The only unit that you have to use yourself is the GWINDOW.PAS unit; the other files listed here will be used by your application automatically if they are needed.

-WINDOWS.SYS Routines for moving, loading and storing windows
+GWINDOW.PAS Routines for moving, loading and storing windows

-- 8X8.FON High-resolution font for IBM - 14X9.FON High-resolution font for Hercules
+8X8.FON High-resolution font for IBM

+14X9.FON High-resolution font for Hercules, AT&T, IBM EGA, IBM 3270

+4X6.FON Turbo Pascal Graphix font

+ERROR.MSG Error message text